mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 Paste this weird search string in your file browser pathbar like so
 ![](https://i.imgur.com/zQo6j1X.png)

-It is recommended to **copy** these files some place safe and easily accessible.
+It is recommended to ** !! copy !! (please COPY and paste, do not cut and paste)** these files some place safe and easily accessible.
 You can then add them as references by right clicking your references (in the solution explorer) and clicking 'Add reference' ([example](https://i.imgur.com/oM30lfT.png))

-If you can't find the .dlls or you couldn't succeed in added them as a reference, there's a neat trick to do it without much effort:
+If you can't find the .dlls or you couldn't succeed in added them as a reference, there's a neat trick you can try which will reference them automatically:
-1. Open the csproj file in a text editor (like [Notepad++](https://notepad-plus-plus.org/))
+1. Open the csproj file in a good text editor (like [Notepad++](https://notepad-plus-plus.org/))
 1. Find the reference section and add these lines

 `<Reference Include="Microsoft.Xna.Framework" />`